reportportal/logger-java-logback/README.md

  ```

 #### Grayscale images
-There is client parameter into `reportportal.properties` with `boolean` type value for screenshots sending in `grayscale` or `color` view.
+There is a client parameter into `reportportal.properties` with `boolean` type value for screenshots sending in `grayscale` or `color` view.
 By default it is set as `true` and all pictures for Report Portal will be in `grayscale` format.

 **reportportal.properties**
 ```properties